 The mix spans a big-headline specialist, a deposit-match outlier, an acca-tool builder, and two clean all-rounders.
 Reading these betting offers side by side shows why two near-identical headlines can feel very different once the terms bite.
 These are among the best betting sign up offers our testers worked through this cycle.

-1. 888sport — Cleanest All-Round Package We Tested
+1. William Hill — Cleanest All-Round Package We Tested

 - £30 split into three flexible £10 tokens

-- No promo code needed to trigger the reward
+- Promo code required to trigger the welcome reward

 | Tested Category | Score |